mattsnider/LinkedIn-API-JSON-Client/README.rst

 Disclaimer
 ==========

 This package is loosely based on the LinkedIn-Client-Library by Aaron Brenzel.
 The original library was written for XML support, but LinkedIn now supports JSON responses, which IMHO provides a cleaner interface for use with python.
-I have tried to preserve the same general architecture and api functions, while improving error management and making the API more DRY.
+I have tried to preserve the same general architecture and api functions, while adding some new ones, improving error management, and making the API more DRY.

 Getting started
 ===============